ssantichaivekin/prolog-grader/Readme.md

    For each of your driver, you must have a solution file with the same name but with .txt extension.
 These are the expected outputs (correct answers) for your drivers.

-WHen you want to test the submissions, you create the four folders and add the necessary components.
+When you want to test the submissions, you create the four folders and add the necessary components.

 You run this python script by calling `python3 grader.py [path-to-folder]` where path-to-folder is the path to a folder containg the four folders listed above.
 Assuming that you